When you and your team first come onboard to Split you'll likely wonder:

 Staging: no environment level permissions are set.
 This means that, by default, any user can edit any object.
 An owner of the object (or admin) can click on the Permissions toggle to set permissions for that object to on.
 If that happens, only owners and admins can edit the object.
 An owner or admin can add additional editors by either adding a user or group as an owner or as an editor.
 Editors can also be removed.

-Production: An Administrator can set Environment-level permissions, which is not unusual for production environments.
+Production: An Administrator can set environment-level permissions, which is not unusual for production environments.
 For example, they may want to give only Engineering Managers, Senior PMs, and DevOps the ability to edit a production split.
-In that case, when setting up the Environment they'd give edit rights to those groups and/or individuals.
+In that case, when setting up the environment they'd give edit rights to those groups and individuals.
 Again, anyone with edit permissions can add additional editors, if appropriate.
-In the case below, we have two groups, in addition to Administrators, and one individual who have permssions.
+In the case below, we have two groups, in addition to Administrators, and one individual who have permissions.
 You'll note that the Permissions toggle cannot be turned off.

 You have two options: 1) the user can request a teammate approve the change, to ensure a second set of eyes is on a change, or 2) you can identify a group of authorized approvers, perhaps the same people who might otherwise have default edit rights in a locked-down environment.